Ije-le/JOUR772-Fall2024assignments-IjeomaOpara/README.md

 # JOUR 772 - Fall 2024

-This repo is belongs to Ijeoma Opara, a Master's student of Journalism at the University of Maryland.
+This repo is belongs to Ijeoma Opara, a master's student of Journalism at the University of Maryland.